trash-at-coding/oathtool-gui/README.md

 # oathtool-gui
-Decodes 2FA secret keys in a GUI app instead of CLI
+Decodes 2-Factor Authentication "secret keys" in a .NET GUI app.
+This will only decode secret keys that are encrypted in base32 beacuse that's what most companies seem to use.

+Despite what this repository is named, this isn't based off of oauth, it's based off of the Opt.NET NuGet package.